Turkey Down

 Saturday they flew over but instead of feeding towards me they fed and rustled leaves from my right to my left out in front of me a piece.
 I was afraid I wasn’t going to get a shot as they passed so I picked one out, aimed at its head, and took the shot.
 Maybe they were a bit too far but I was sure I downed a turkey before from that distance.
 I rolled it as I saw its wings spread eagle.
 The other turkeys flapped their wings near by in shock.
 The one I shot at got up and I let the second barrel sound off.
 Some immediately took off back towards the river and flew across.
 I ran towards the rest of the flock hoping to scatter them in case I didn’t kill the one I shot at.
 My friend was somewhere up the hill behind me.
 When I got to where I shot the turkey there was no sign of the turkey or feathers.
 I reloaded my shotgun and looked in the trees for another turkey but apparently the rest of the flock turned and took off towards the river like a bunch of scared chickens being chased by a fox.
 The turkeys never flew back over the rest of the morning.

-Monday morning came and my friend and I set up a little closer to where the turkeys flew over.
+Monday morning came and my friend and I set up a little closer to where the turkeys flew over and landed.
 My friend Rusty put up a camouflage net and stood a decoy to my left about 25 yards or so.
 We sat on each side of a big oak waiting for daylight and the calls of the turkeys across the river.
 To make a long, Monday morning story short, they never did fly over.

 The past few years I never had to, nor did I, ever call them over.
 I knew they would fly over and just hoped they would fly over and land or feed near me.

 Well, this Tuesday I sat alone at the same tree Rusty and I sat on Monday morning.
-The morning opened like any other Monday as the crows starting to caw the first sight of light.
+The morning opened like any other morning as the crows starting to caw the first sight of light.
 Softly I heard a couple of putts and maybe a chirp or two across the river but not as anxiously as the last couple of mornings.
 Down river a flock of turkey were carrying on like a bunch of women at a Chippendales show.
 The ones across the river from me just weren’t too talkative yet.
 In fact most of the clucks I head were down some towards my camper.
 As morning light grew brighter, and hearing turkeys elsewhere, I discarded my thoughts of moving.
 I could still hear the cackling down river and was pretty sure I heard them fly across the river down there.

 As I sat in thought, my eyes were wide open searching the bare tree line for any signs of movement and my ears listening for any signs of life.
 The sky was like a sheet of smokey gray color.
 A cool breeze could be felt now and then.
 The remaining sun dried leaves left o the branches rustled lightly with each light gust of wind.
 Other than that, and a few clucks now and then from across the river, it was pretty quiet.
 All of a sudden, without a warning, 3 turkeys flew over my head and landed somewhere behind me on the hillside that I knew was too far too shoot.
 Their wings sounded like the wooshing sound of a wind turbine until they glided down to earth.
 As I turned my head to look three more flew over my head or at least near to where I sat.
 I turned towards the river waiting for one to fly between the river and me.
 I knew there were more turkeys to come so I waited patiently with my elbow resting on my bent knee holding my shotgun in the ready position.
 Two birds flew about 100 yards to my right closer to a knoll that overlooked the river and between my camper and where I sat.
 The camper was a few 100 yards to my right so I wasn’t worried about shooting in that direction if need be.
 I was still waiting for others to fly over when one turkey behind me, on the hillside, started to cluck as if letting the others know the coast is clear.
 I had lost sight of the other two down to my right but when I heard the one behind me starting to cluck they appeared within my vision.
 The turkey calling was up the hill to my right.
 The 2 turkeys were taking their time walking towards the clucking turkey.
 I knew they were going to get closer to me if they kept walking towards the clucking.
 I shifted the shotgun to my right and picked out an opening, through the forest, I was sure they’d pass through.
 Maybe it was a little further than I wanted but I figured, in open view without any interference, my 3” mag should connect and do some damage on contact.